Challenge A Will

 If there is a Will for your loved one, but the Will does not provide for you, or you believe it provides you with unfair provision, you can ‘contest’ that Will.
 Sometimes in New South Wales, this is called a ‘family provision’ claim.
 Note, you need to be an eligible person as defined in the law to make this type of claim.

-Am I an ‘eligible person’ for the purposes of contesting a Will?
+Am I an ‘eligible person’ for the purposes of challenging a Will?

 Can I challenge a Will if I have received something from the Will?